Evals

 </Accordion>

-<Accordion title="Support - Escalation handling">
+<Accordion title="Support - escalation handling">

-**Scenario name**: Escalation Request
+**Scenario name**: Escalation request

-**Persona & situation**: You are a paying customer who has experienced a service outage affecting your business operations.
+**Description**: You are a paying customer who has experienced a service outage affecting your business operations.
 You've already troubleshooted with the knowledge base articles and need to speak with a senior support engineer or account manager.
 Be firm but professional in your request, and provide context about the business impact.

-**Evaluator**: Appropriate Escalation (LLM Judge)
+**Check**: Appropriate escalation (LLM Judge)

 * *Evaluation Prompt*: Did the Agent acknowledge the severity of the situation, validate the customer's need for escalation, and initiate a handoff to a human representative while maintaining a professional and empathetic tone throughout?